Home

 Eisenberg:

-identifying Costume Jewelry_eisenberg Eisenberg started as a clothing company that made pins to accessorize its dresses.
+Eisenberg started as a clothing company that made pins that were everything to an evening dress.
 As the pins proved so popular they were then sold separately.

 • Large pieces are made to bold designs